310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/cloudy_sky.md

 {% endbubble %}

 {% bubble Mao %}
-Huh?!
-Where did this come from?!
+Huh!?
+Where did this come from!?
 Please spare me from dealing with any problems…
 {% endbubble %}

 {% bubble Chiaki %}